SebastianClaesson/sebastianclaesson.github.io/_posts/2024-10-06-SubscriptionVending.md

 }
 ```

-### Azure DevOps pipeline example
+## Azure DevOps pipeline example
-#### Configure Service Connection with Federated Credentials
+## Configure Service Connection with Federated Credentials
-To utilize Azure DevOps for our Workload identity, we need to configure [federated credentials](https://devblogs.microsoft.com/devops/workload-identity-federation-for-azure-deployments-is-now-generally-available/) to our workload identity.
+To utilize Azure DevOps for our Workload identity, we can utilize different types of authentication.
+I strongly recommend that [federated credentials](https://devblogs.microsoft.com/devops/workload-identity-federation-for-azure-deployments-is-now-generally-available/) is configured to authenticate our workload identity.

 This means we do not have to manage a client secret, instead we trust the Azure DevOps directory to manage the credentials to our workload identity.
 As part of the service connection in Azure DevOps, we need to set a Azure Subscription where the pipeline initializes when running Azure PowerShell scripts.
-This simply can be done by providing for example the [Reader](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/general#reader) role over a subscription.
+This simply can be done by providing for example the [Reader](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/general#reader) role over a subscription, as we do not need access to any resources.
 > You must register the resource providers for Management Groups and Subscriptions to successfully run the automation in your initial subscription.
 {: .prompt-tip }